Ian Livingston, Baron Livingston of Parkhead

-Ian Paul Livingston (born 28 July 1964), is a Scottish businessman who was formerly chief executive of BT Group.
+Ian Paul Livingston, Baron Livingston of Parkhead (born 28 July 1964), is a Scottish businessman who was formerly chief executive of BT Group.
 A Conservative member of the House of Lords, he previously served as the UK government's Minister of State for Trade and Investment.
 As of January 2025 he now serves as chairman of the board for financial services conglomerate S&P Global.

 He was created a life peer on 15 July 2013 taking the title Baron Livingston of Parkhead.

 Early and personal life

 The fourth generation son of Polish-Lithuanian Jews who arrived in Scotland 120 years ago, Livingston's family owned a factory making flying jackets and police uniforms.
 Livingston is the youngest of four children brought up in Kelvinside, his father was a general practitioner who practised medicine in Parkhead.

 Livingston was educated at Hillhead Primary School before attending the independent Kelvinside Academy.
 He married his university contemporary, Deborah, in 1989.
 They live in Elstree, Hertfordshire and have two children (one son, one daughter).